 The Company grants restricted stock units to certain employees of which a portion are expected to be settled with shares of the Company's common stock and a portion are expected to be settled in cash.
 The restricted stock units that are to be settled with shares are accounted for as equity.
 The grant date for these awards is equal to the measurement date and they are valued as of the measurement date, based on the fair value of the Company's common stock at the grant date, and recognized as share-based compensation expense over the requisite vesting period (typically 3 or 4 years).
 The restricted stock units that are to be settled in cash are accounted for as liabilities and the value of the awards is re-measured at the end of each reporting period until settlement at the end of the requisite vesting period (typically 3 years).
-In the nine months ended October 29, 2023, the Company granted to certain employees 1,016,388 restricted stock units that settle in shares with a weighted-average grant date fair value of \$27.27, including 123,652 restricted stock units granted to the current Chief Executive Officer ("CEO") that vest quarterly over a 3-year period and 232,635 restricted stock units granted to the former CEO ("Former CEO ("Former CEO") prior to his retirement that vest quarterly over an 18-month period.
+In the nine months ended October 29, 2023, the Company granted to certain employees 1,016,388 restricted stock units that settle in shares with a weighted-average grant date fair value of \$27.27, including 123,652 restricted stock units granted to the former CEO ("Former CEO") prior to his retirement that vest quarterly over an 18-month period.
+In the nine months ended October 29, 2023, the Company granted to certain employees 1,016.
+In the nine months ended October 29, 2023, the Company granted to certain employees and 232,635 restricted stock units granted to the former CEO ("Former CEO") prior to his retirement that vest quarterly over an 18-month period.
 In the nine months ended October 29, 2023, the Company granted to certain employees 9,432 restricted stock units that settle in cash.